wang-ps/mesh2sdf/README.md

 - Given an input mesh, we first compute the **unsigned** distance field with the fast sweeping algorithm implemented by
   [Christopher Batty (SDFGen)](https://github.com/christopherbatty/SDFGen).
-  Note that the distance field can always be reliably and accurately computed even though the input mesh is non-watertight.
+  Note that the unsigned distance field can always be reliably and accurately computed even though the input mesh is non-watertight.

 - Then we extract the level sets with a small value **d** with the marching cube algorithm.
 And the extracted level sets are represented with triangle meshes